 Enforcement

 The Council always seeks to work with owners to get homes back into use voluntarily and in line with our Enforcement Policy.
 Sometimes, owners are not responsive, or have unrealistic expectations and timescales for action.
-Where conditions cause a serious nuisance to neighbouring properties enforcement action may be taken.
-There are a range of legal powers that can be used including:
+Where we have evidence the condition of the empty property is causing a serious nuisance to neighbouring properties, enforcement action may be taken.
+Private Sector Housing have legal powers that we can use to address specific nuisance :

 - Remedying Category 1 hazards (Section 11 Housing Act 2004)